samooth/spaceautobase/README.md

 #### `base.key`

-The primary key of the spacebase.
+The primary key of the spaceautobase.

 #### `base.discoveryKey`

-The discovery key associated with the spacebase.
+The discovery key associated with the spaceautobase.

 #### `base.isIndexer`